Tooth mobility: Management

 This is the procedure of increasing resistance of tooth to an applied force by fixing it to a neighbouring tooth or teeth.
 Splinting should only be done when other aetiologies are addressed, such as periodontal disease or traumatic occlusion, or when treatments are difficult due to the lack of tooth stabilization.
 Splinting allows healing and functions during tissue healing.
 The main disadvantage of splinting is it makes removal of plaque more difficult, as there will be increased plaque retention at the margins of the splint, which can cause periodontal disease and further loss of periodontal support.
-A dental splint works by evening out pressure across a patients jaw.
+A dental splint works by evening out pressure across a patient's jaw.
 A splint can be used to protect teeth from further damage as it creates a physical barrier between lower and upper teeth.
 In order to treat mobility, teeth can be joined or splinted together in order to distribute biting forces between several teeth rather than the individual mobile tooth.
 A splint differs from a mouthguard as a mouth guard covers both gums and teeth to prevent injury and absorb shock from falls or blows.